MrShoenel/rank-model/readme.md

 \end{aligned}
 $$

 This way, all the weights related to *k*<sub>*i*</sub> are shared.
-An alternative would be to use a complete own set of weights for each output, which will essentially result in an extra model for each output.
+Note how add an additional weight here that will allow an individual scale and translate for each response variable.
+This is not necessary in the single-feature case An alternative would be to use a complete own set of weights for each output, which will essentially result in an extra model for each output.
 This is not what we will do, because if this were the purpose, one would simply create separate models instead.

-It is obvious that this model is somewhat similar to a *Generalized Linear Model* (GLM).
+It is obvious that this model is somewhat similar to a **Generalized Linear Model** (GLM).
 However, here are some differences:

 -   For each feature in the training data, we estimate a corresponding CDF.
 This could be an ECDF or a fitted parametric distribution.
 As of writing this, we support the ECDF, an interpolated and smoothed version of it, as well as Gauss- and Logistic distributions.
 Next, we will implement distribution fitting.
--   We introduce *non-linearity* by wrapping each rank-transformed feature using an additional *activation*, very similar to how neural networks do it.
+-   We introduce **non-linearity** by wrapping each rank-transformed feature using an additional **activation**, very similar to how neural networks do it.
 Before passing the dot-product to the activation, we also apply a linear transformation to allow the transformed feature to change its location and scale.
-We also add an additional weight to for each such activation.
+We also add an additional weight for each such activation.
--   The *link*-function used in GLMs is the inverse CDF (PPF) of the response variable.
+-   The **link**-function used in GLMs often is a `logit`.
+Here we always use the inverse CDF (PPF) of the response variable.
 We have the same options as for the features (ECDF, parametric, etc.).
 -   Since the link-function is a PPF, it has a domain of \[0,1\].
-We therefore pass the result of the computation into a somewhat hardened Sigmoid, that, in actuality, is more like a ReLU with domain \[0,1\] and is continuously smooth in the neighborhoods of *x* = {0, 1} to allow smooth gradients (currently, we obtain a numeric gradient, so this is of great importance).
+We therefore pass the result of the computation into a somewhat hardened Sigmoid, that, in actuality, is more like a ReLU with range
+    \[0,1\] and is continuously smooth in the neighborhoods of *x* = {0, 1} to enable smooth gradients (currently, we obtain a numeric gradient, so this is of great importance).
 Also, we pass the result with one last additional parameter, a “model-bias” *b*<sub>*m*</sub>.